Palermo in context: Street-network sprawl trends

 PalermoKisanganiSeville

-While Kisangani and Seville both fluctuated in its street-construction patterns, Palermo built increasingly disconnected streets from 1975 through 1991-2005, then improved in new street additions.
+In new street additions, Kisangani and Seville both fluctuated in street-construction patterns, while Palermo built increasingly disconnected streets from 1975 through 1991-2005, then improved.
 For the full street network, though, all three cities follow the same trend.